longdy75/US-Homes-Price-Prediction/README.md

 ### This is a repository consisting of a public US housing dataset from Kaggle that can be found here: https://www.kaggle.com/datasets/polartech/500000-us-homes-data-for-sale-properties

-### The enclosed scripts utilizes Apaches Spark to store, clean, and transform the data for ML modeling with Pandas.
+### The enclosed scripts utilize Apache Spark to store, clean, and transform the data for ML modeling with Pandas.

 #### Aggregated Features:
     - price_per_land_space_unit (Check unit column to identify sqft/acre) (Standardized during preprocessing)